cerc-io/stack-orchestrator/stack_orchestrator/data/stacks/monitoring/monitoring-watchers.md

           chain: 'filecoin'
   ```

-Add scrape config as done above for any additional watcher to add it to the watcher dashboard.
+Add scrape config as done above for any additional watcher to add it to the Watchers dashboard.

 ### Env